 This Lush Living Air Plant Wreath Has a Secret

 Last year I bought a little air plant wreath from my local garden center.
 It had a green and red bow for the holidays and some green moss hot glued onto it.
-The air plants were attached by zip ties that also had a generous helping of hot glued to keep the ties and the plants attached to the wreath.
-This is all fine and good for a temporary display but as I mention in my article, Air Plants in Seashells, gluing air plants is not a good way to keep them healthy for long.
+The air plants were attached by zip ties that also had a generous helping of hot glue to keep the ties and the plants attached to the wreath.
+This is all fine and good for a temporary display, but as I mention in my article Air Plants in Seashells, gluing air plants is not a good way to keep them healthy for long.